 BIOB50 provides an introduction to the main principles of ecology, the science of the interactions of organisms with each other and with their environment.
-The course covers community and population ecology, and provides an emphasis on how ecology relates to other areas of biology, and to contemporary human and environmental issues.
+Topics include physiological ecology, behavioural ecology, population ecology, community ecology, and applied aspects of ecology (e.g. disease ecology, climate change impacts, and approaches to conservation).
+Emphasis is given to understanding the connections between ecology and other biological subdisciplines.